 Loch nan Uamh, near Arisaig – the arrival and departure point for the Prince on the Scottish mainland.

 Glenfinnan, west of Fort William – the rallying point for supporters (19th August 1745).
-The ‘Raising of the Standard’ round which the clans gathered took place on the low ground at the head of the loch.
-The tall lighthouse-like monument that marks the spot today was erected in 1815 and it isn’t the prince on top.
-It’s just a kilted Highlander.
-Visitor Centre nearby (National Trust for Scotland) tells the story of the ’45.
+The ‘Raising of the Standard’ round which the clans gathered took place on a knoll near the head of the loch.
+(Not actually where the Glenfinnan Monument stands today.)

 The Glenfinnan Monument (pictured here) is a very popular stop on the Fort William to Mallaig road.
 However, these days probably more people visit the locality to view the Glenfinnan Railway Viaduct, associated with Harry Potter films.

 Corrieyairack Pass, near Fort Augustus – ironically, the Prince’s army went south via the military roads built by General Wade to ensure that government troops could move quickly in the event of rebellion.